GSA/challenges-and-prizes/_all-challenges/1102-innovative-technology-solutions-for-social-care-referrals.md

   <li>Solvers must not use HHS, ACL, or other government logos or official seals in the submissions and must not otherwise give an appearance of Federal government endorsement.</li>

   <li>ACL will collect submissions to this Challenge via email.
-The team lead for each participant team must email their submissions to <a href="mailto:ami.patel@acl.hhs.gov">ami.patel@acl.hhs.gov</a> by Monday, December 14, 2020 by 11:59 PM EST.</li>
+The team lead for each participant team must email their submissions to ami.patel@acl.hhs.gov by Monday, December 14, 2020 by 11:59 PM EST.</li>

   <ul>